bonilhamusclab/MRIcroS/README.md

 `trackSampling` is used to specify 1/x sampling of the tracks to view.
 Default is 100, greatly speeds processing
 `minFiberLen` is used to specify the minimum fiber length that should be plotted.
 Default is 5.

-###How to View Image Files (NiFTI, Pial, NV)
+###How to View Layers (NiFTI, Gifti, VTK, Pial, NV)
 After starting Matlab

 	MRIcroS('addLayer', pial_or_nifti_or_nv_file)

 or

-	MRIcroS('addLayer',file, threshold, reduce, smooth)
+	MRIcroS('addLayer',file, reduce, smooth, threshold)

 or

+	%use defaults for reduce and smooth
+	MRIcroS('addLayer', file, '', '', threshold)

+more information can be found by: `help commands.addLayer`

+or

-	MRIcroS % open in GUI, File => Add Image/Add Image With Options
+	MRIcroS % open in GUI, File => Add Layer/Add Layer With Options

 ####Pial/NV File Nuances

 For Pial and NV files, only the 'reduce' parameter is used during rendering.
-If the threshold param is NaN, a prompt will open to ask for the desired reduce value.

-	MRIcroS('addLayer',pial_or_nv_file) % a prompt will open requesting reduce
+	MRIcroS('addLayer',pial_or_nv_file)

-To pass in a value from the command line for reduce, specify reduce and threshold.
-Threshold can be any value but NaN (it won't be used anyway).
+To pass in a value from the command line for reduce, specify reduce.
+Smooth and Threshold are not used anyway.

 	reduce = .3;
-	threshold = -1; %specific value not important, just can't be NaN MRIcroS('addLayer', pial_or_nv_file, threshold, reduce);
+	MRIcroS('addLayer', pial_or_nv_file, reduce);

-If reduce is not specified but threshold is, the default value of .1 for reduce will be used.

-	MRIcroS('addLayer',pial_or_nv_file,-1); %same as specifying .1 for reduce

-In other words, threshold acts as a flag to indicate if a prompt should come up for Pial/NV file loading.
-If it is NaN, it means show a prompt.

-_Note: This admittedly is a hack used to interop with the GUI, it will be addressed shortly to be more intuitive_
+####VTK/Gifti Mesh files

+For Mesh files, neither reduce, smooth, or threshold is utilized.

+	MRIcroS('addLayer', mesh_file)

 ###How to View BrainNet Edges and Nodes
 After starting Matlab